Whitegoods Help article

 What if the pump filter is stuck and won’t move?

-The most likely cause is a bra underwire or similar object tangled around the filter, locking it in place.
+The most likely cause is a bra underwire or similar object tangled around the filter.
 Remove the main sump hose that leads into the pump and retrieve the obstruction from there.
 Once the obstruction is cleared, the filter should unscrew normally.

 How often should the pump filter be cleaned?